yochannah/carpentries.org/pages/workshop_faq.md

 *Supporting Instructor*: A certified Carpentries Instructor who has taught The Carpentries workshops less than 3 times.
 These persons are gaining experience while observing and teaching portions of the scheduled lessons.

-*Helper*: A person who is familiar with the topics being taught at a workshop.They support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.
+*Helper*: A person who is familiar with the topics being taught at a workshop.
+They support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.

 *Learner*: A person who is attending the workshop to learn the material being taught.